 Rules for USPS

-Nonflammable, nonhazardous liquids can be sent via USPS, if sealed inside a waterproof container.
+Nonflammable liquids and nonhazardous liquids can be sent via USPS, if sealed inside a waterproof container.
 A recently proposed rule change states that mailers must mark the outer container of a mailpiece containing liquid to indicate the nature of the contents, and include orientation arrows.
 This is regardless of whether the package is deemed “breakable” by the shipper.

 If you are shipping liquids in containers greater than 4 oz, you are required to triple pack these containers.
 This means you need to pad around the original container(s), then surround the original packaging with another sealed, leak-proof container which includes absorbent materials, then have that packing in the rigid packaging noted far above, such as a Priority Mail box, Flat Rate box, or Regional Rate box.